Why Raeliana Ended Up at the Duke's Mansion: Video game

 A romance video game adaptation was developed by SHIFT UP Corp. and released on May 27, 2021.
-Even if the game is not available on the original platform anymore, it is set to receive English and Japanese translations.

 Anime

 An anime television series adaptation was announced on July 4, 2022.
 It is produced by Typhoon Graphics and directed by Junichi Yamamoto, with scripts written by Mitsutaka Hirota, character designs handled by Haruna Hashimoto, and music composed by Keiji Inai.
 The series aired from April 10 to June 26, 2023, on AT-X and other networks.
 The opening theme song is "Survive" by MindaRyn, while the ending theme song is "Always and Forever" by Serra.
 MindaRyn also sang "Fireworks", which served as an insert ending theme song for episode six.
 Crunchyroll licensed the series outside of Asia, and is streaming it along with an English dub.